 It demonstrates and describes a staged approach to investigation and establishment.
 It also describes the characteristics and potential advantages/disadvantages associated with each type of alternative delivery model.

 We want to enable the user to undertake a robust, objective and evidence-based analysis of the various options should they wish to explore moving to a different delivery model.
-This toolkit was developed by the Optimo partnership, on behalf of the Libraries Taskforce and the Department for Culture, Media and Sport (DCMS).
+This toolkit was developed by the Optimo partnership, on behalf of the Libraries Taskforce and the Department for Digital, Culture, Media and Sport (DCMS).
 The partners worked together to develop a toolkit that brings together a range of technical processes and the real life experiences of the 4 library services that have spun out from their respective councils.
 These demonstrate some of the challenges and barriers that have been overcome, as well as highlighting some of the benefits that have been realised.

 Some case studies of libraries using different models: